ahaywood/Web-Interactivity-and-Engagement/chapter-6/index.md

 ### MySQL

-	MySQL is a popular choice of database for use in web applications, and is a central component of the widely used LAMP open source web application software stack… MySQL is a relational database management system (RDBMS), and ships with no GUI tools to administer MySQL databases or manage data contained within the databases.
+<p class='message'>MySQL is a popular choice of database for use in web applications, and is a central component of the widely used LAMP open source web application software stack… MySQL is a relational database management system (RDBMS), and ships with no GUI tools to administer MySQL databases or manage data contained within the databases.</p>

 [Wikipedia - MySQL](http://en.wikipedia.org/wiki/MySQL)